10 Styles That Instantly Date You and What to Wear Instead

 Keeping up with fashion trends can be challenging.
 While we’re not proponents of jumping onto every single micro trend that comes along, maintaining an updated wardrobe is the easiest way to look current and fashionable.

-Along with making sure you avoid any common makeup mistakes that age your face, the occasional wardrobe update is a must.
+The occasional wardrobe update is a must.
 We talked to Emma Trask, celebrity stylist and founder of The Chrysalis Lab, about the key style mistakes to avoid.

 First and foremost, Trask is a big proponent of wearing what looks good on you, whether it’s a hair color or your favorite dress—because style trends come and go.
 She also advises accentuating your silhouette when choosing an outfit and not hesitating to be adventurous.
 “Playing with textures and different mediums looks more elevated, luxurious, and expensive,” Trask says, so don’t be shy when it comes to pairing texture with your favorite pieces.